Jimmy Fallon

-James Thomas Fallon (born September 19, 1974) is an American comedian, television host, actor, singer, writer, and producer.
-Best known for his work in television, Fallon's breakthrough came during his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1998 to 2004.
-He was the host of the late-night talk show Late Night with Jimmy Fallon from 2009 to 2014, and has since been the anchor of The Tonight Show Starring Jimmy Fallon.
+James Thomas Fallon (born September 19, 1974) is an American comedian, television host, actor, singer, writer, and producer, best known for his work in television.

 Fallon grew up with a love of comedy and music, moving to Los Angeles when he turned 21 to pursue stand-up comedy.
-He joined Saturday Night Live as a cast member in 1998, fulfilling a lifelong dream.
+He joined the NBC sketch comedy series Saturday Night Live as a cast member in 1998, fulfilling a lifelong dream.
 During his six years on SNL, Fallon co-hosted the program's Weekend Update segment.
 He left the show in 2004 to star in films such as Taxi (2004) and Fever Pitch (2005).
 After his film career, Fallon returned to television as the host of Late Night with Jimmy Fallon on NBC in 2009, where he was noted for a focus on music and video games.
 In 2014, he left that show to become the sixth permanent host of The Tonight Show.

-He has also released two comedy albums and seven books, mainly aimed at children.
+Fallon has also released two comedy albums and seven books, mainly aimed at children.
 His accolades include four Primetime Emmy Awards and a Grammy Award.

 Early life

-James Thomas Fallon was born in the Bay Ridge neighborhood of New York City's Brooklyn borough on September 19, 1974, the son of Gloria (née Feeley) and James W. Fallon.
-His paternal grandmother was a German immigrant from Osterholz-Scharmbeck, while his matrilineal great-grandfather was a Norwegian immigrant from Fredrikstad.
+James Thomas Fallon was born in Bay Ridge, Brooklyn, New York City, on September 19, 1974, the son of Gloria (née Feeley) and James W. Fallon.
+His paternal grandmother was a German immigrant from Osterholz-Scharmbeck, while his maternal great-grandfather was a Norwegian immigrant from Fredrikstad.
 One set of his great-great-grandparents were an Irish couple from County Galway, with this great-great-grandmother herself being born to an Irish couple in France.

 Fallon's father spent his adolescence singing in street-corner doo-wop groups then served in the Vietnam War.
 Shortly after his son's birth, he started working as a machine repairman for IBM in Kingston, New York.
 In preparation, the family moved nearby to Saugerties, New York.
 Fallon has described his childhood as idyllic, while his parents have been described as overprotective.
-He and his older sister, Gloria, were unable to leave their home and had to ride their bicycles in the backyard.
+He and his older sister, Gloria, were not allowed to leave their home by themselves and so had to ride their bicycles in the backyard.
 Fallon attended the Roman Catholic school St. Mary of the Snow.
 He considered becoming a priest, inspired by his experiences as an altar boy, but became more interested in comedy instead.
 He spent many nights listening to the radio program The Dr. Demento Show, which exposed him to both comedy and music; he often recorded it on a reel-to-reel recorder.